top of page

 COURSE SCHEDULE

-The course will consist of five full-days, running from 9:00am – 5:00pm on Monday to Thursday, and 9:00am – 3:30pm on Friday.
-There will be a mix of lectures, panel discussions, practical work, and round-table mentoring sessions
+The course will consist of four full-days, running from 9:00am – 5:00pm on Monday to Wednesday, and Friday.
+There will be a mix of lectures, flash talks, practical work, and mentoring sessions

 Lecture